godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 - void **set_emission_angle_enabled** **(** :ref:`bool<class_bool>` value **)**
 - :ref:`bool<class_bool>` **is_emission_angle_enabled** **(** **)**

-If ``true``, the audio should be dampened according to the direction of the sound.
+If ``true``, the audio should be attenuated according to the direction of the sound.

 .. rst-class:: classref-item-separator